wildminder/awesome-ltx2/README.md

 ## Separated Components

-Separated LTX2 checkpoint by [Kijai](https://huggingface.co/Kijai/LTXV2_comfy), [Vantage with AI](https://huggingface.co/vantagewithai/LTX-2-Split).
+Separated LTX2 checkpoint by [Kijai](https://huggingface.co/Kijai/LTXV2_comfy).
 For alternative way to load the models in Comfy

 ### Diffusion Models (Transformer Only)